bibicadotnet/microsoft-edge-debloater/README.md

 > **Note:** This guide helps you remove unnecessary features from Microsoft Edge while preserving essential functions like sync, extensions, and security settings.

-## Features Preserved
+### Steps will be executed sequentially as follows:

+1. Install or update Edge Stable (the stable version) from Microsoft
+2. Prevent Edge from auto-updating via the registry
+3. Remove Edge's automatic update tasks:
+   - `MicrosoftEdgeUpdateBrowserReplacementTask`
+   - `MicrosoftEdgeUpdateTaskMachineCore`
+   - `MicrosoftEdgeUpdateTaskMachineUA`
+4. Remove unnecessary Microsoft Edge features, keeping only essential functionalities such as:
    - Data Sync
    - Auto Page Translate
    - Favorites Bar
    - Manifest V2 Extension Support
    - DNS over HTTPS (DoH)

 ## Setup Microsoft Edge Debloater
 Run the command below in PowerShell: